joemarshall/websensors/_lessons/6.Testing_Sensor_Algorithms/testing_5.md

 By looking at the other axes of the accelerometer it became clear that in the two missing chops, I must have rotated the device slightly, so that the X axis was no longer going above the threshold.
 I annotated the graph accordingly.

+You can also see from the graph with the threshold included on it that whilst it would be possible just to move the threshold down to catch chop number 6 and 7, but the moment you did that, you'd see a false positive as I was picking up the device just before chop 1.

 n.b. you can either add these graph annotations in Excel, or you can save the output from excel as a picture and add it in another piece of software.
-I use Inkscape to do this.
+I like to use Inkscape to do this, which is free.

 {%include figure.html url="/images/karate2.svg" alt="Annotated chop sensor data, noting that in the two missing chops the device was rotated so no chop was sensed." title="Annotated chop sensor graph" caption="In the chops that weren't sensed, the phone clearly rotated off the correct axis.
 We can annotate these data points based on our observations" %}